vfarcic/cncf-demo/manuscript/cluster/crossplane.md

-# Create a Cluster With Crossplane
+# Create And Manage Production Kubernetes Cluster With Crossplane

 TODO: Intro